fermi-ad/xilinx-docker/documentation/host-os-setup/windows-10/README.md

 1. Use Docker on Windows with Microsoft Powershell
 - This requires maintenance of a separate set of powershell scripts for container manipulation

+2. Use Windows Subsystem for Linux to control Docker for Windows
-2. Use Docker CLI with Ubuntu on Microsoft Windows Subsystem for Linux with Docker on Windows
+- This requires configuration of Docker CLI with Ubuntu on Microsoft Windows Subsystem for Linux
 - This allows you to use a unified set of scripts

 ### Host Software Overview